-- Free Chinese Audiobooks for Children on Ximalaya 喜马拉雅 (CHALK Academy)
+- Free Popular Chinese Audiobooks for Children on Ximalaya 喜马拉雅

 App: 凯叔讲故事 on iTunes

 凯叔讲故事 has numerous free Chinese stories for children in Mandarin Chinese!
-What’s unique about is that many stories are narrated by a gentleman in contrast to most children’s stories which are narrated by women.
-This is important for kids like ours who have only really spoken Chinese with females due to lack of diversity in our local community.
+What’s unique about it is that a gentleman narrates many stories in contrast to most children’s stories narrated by women.
+This is important for kids like ours who have primarily interacted in Chinese with females due to the lack of diversity in our local community.

 App: 火火兔讲故事 on iTunes

 This app has a wealth of free Chinese stories and songs in Mandarin Chinese!
 The Chinese audiobooks are best suited for preschool and early elementary school-aged children.